(Note: This is yet another series that has a terrible summary on ANN, so I went and made my own)

 |"Oh, it's you." << Really all that needs to be said about the side characters.|

-Characters: 7.5/10 If this section were instead called "main character," the rating would probably be significantly higher.
-Iria is a great character; even if you don't consider her a strong female lead, she goes through a genuinely interesting and well done arc, and she's quite well-made (developed and changing).
-Unfortunately, the supporting cast for Iria Zeiram all kind of suck.
-A couple of them bring about changes in Iria which makes their presence acceptable, at least, but most are boring, annoying, and/or unnecessary.
+Characters: If this section were instead called "main character," the rating would probably be significantly higher.
+Iria is a great character; she goes through a genuinely interesting and well done arc, and is a refreshing change from the cardboard cut-out supporting female casts we seem to get nowadays.
+Unfortunately, the supporting cast for Iria Zeiram are less exceptional.
+A couple of them bring about changes in Iria which makes their presence acceptable, at least, but most are boring, annoying, and unnecessary.
 Since Iria has the most screentime, I'd have to say that the "characters" of Iria - Zeiram the Animation are quite positive, but it's also true that the side characters probably could have been much better.

-Sound: 5.5/10 Good music, passing voice acting, and okay but sometimes very poor sound effects make the sound in Iria - Zeiram the Animation slightly above average, but nothing more.
+Sound: Decent music, passing voice acting, and okay but sometimes very poor sound effects make the sound in Iria - Zeiram the Animation slightly above average, but nothing more.
 It's not like it'll be grating on your ears or anything, but it won't be pleasant, either.
-On a side note, the OP is excellent (though I don't include OPs or EDs in my ratings or analyses of the sound).

-Anime Rating: 8.5/10 Iria - Zeiram the Animation is an quality OVA series with generally high production values, a strong lead, and absolutely fantastic action.
+Overall: Iria - Zeiram the Animation is an quality OVA series with generally high production values, a strong lead, and absolutely fantastic action.
 It can get a little hard to bear at times (read: episode two) and the story is sometimes a little muddled/convoluted, but not enough to stop you from enjoying it.
-I highly recommend this series if you like great sci-fi action, and fans of "classic" anime, strong female leads, and unique (in this case, heavily Eastern influenced) sci-fi elements will probably enjoy it as well.
+I highly recommend this series if you like action, and the alternative Eastern styled sci-fi elements are a treat.